purefunctor/purescript-dissect/README.md

 The `Record.Polynomial` module provides a dissectible that operates on a `Record`, serving as an alternative to deeply-nested `Product` types.
 The `to` and `from` functions are used to convert back and forth `Record` and `RecordF`.
-Note that unlike `Product`, there's no definitive order to which elements are yielded first, and as such, effectful operations must be treated with care.
+Note that the order in which elements are yielded first is based on the row type signature.

 ``` purescript
 type ConsR =